Australian Open: Novak Djokovic is not above COVID-19 rules

 If Canberra had acted swiftly, Prime Minister Scott Morrison’s words — “rules are rules, and there are no special cases” — would have carried more weight.
 Since Victoria no longer supports the visa for Djokovic, Australia should have sent him back to Serbia.

-The Australian Open is 11 days away, and Djokovic spends his time in the Park Hotel, a quarantine facility in Melbourne, while his lawyer moves the court.
+The Australian Open is 11 days away, and Djokovic spends his time in the Park Hotel, a quarantine facility in Melbourne, awaiting the verdict on his appeal against the visa cancellation.
+The court has adjourned till Monday morning.
 Some say the issue could go all the way to the high court, as a diplomatic furore between Australia and Serbia rages in the background.

 So who’s at fault?
 Djokovic, Victoria or Australia?
 All of them are to blame.
 This is a needless distraction when the world is buffeted by Omicron.
 We are living in a global pandemic.
 More common sense and abundant caution are the need of the hour.